warunyoud/bert/README.md

 # BERT-th

-[Google's **BERT** project](https://github.com/google-research/bert) is currently the state-of-the-art method of pre-training text representations which additionally provides multilingual models. ~~Unfortunately, Thai is the only one in 103 languages that is excluded due to difficulties in word segmentation.~~
+Google's [**BERT**](https://github.com/google-research/bert) is currently the state-of-the-art method of pre-training text representations which additionally provides multilingual models. ~~Unfortunately, Thai is the only one in 103 languages that is excluded due to difficulties in word segmentation.~~

 BERT-th presents the Thai-only pre-trained model based on the BERT-Base structure.
-It is now available to be downloaded.
+It is now available to download.
 * **[`BERT-Base, Thai`](https://drive.google.com/open?id=1J3uuXZr_Se_XIFHj7zlTJ-C9wzI9W_ot)**: BERT-Base architecture, Thai-only model

 BERT-th also includes relevant codes and scripts along with the pre-trained model, all of which are the modified versions of those in the original BERT project.